bingus-faith-foundation/bingus.faith/README.md

 ![](./assets/img/logo.png)

-**Bingus Faith Foundation** - is a *virtual Non-Government Organization*, focused on privacy and personal cybersecurity.
-Founded by experts in information technology and cybersecurity, BFF advocates for better privacy practices and sets its goal to educate people about how to protect their data in a data-driven economy.
+**Bingus Faith Foundation** - is an independent collective focused on privacy and personal cybersecurity.
+Consisting of experts in information technology and cybersecurity, BFF advocates for better privacy practices and sets its goal to educate people about how to protect their data in a data-driven economy.

 ## Bingus Faith Foundation Manifesto